-The Flowers are Burning: An Art and Climate Justice Project by Helen Klebesadel and Mary Kay Neumann
+The Flowers are Burning: An Art and Climate Justice Exhibition by Helen Klebesadel and Mary Kay Neumann

 AN ART & CLIMATE JUSTICE EXHIBITION

 Mary Kay Neumann and Helen Klebesadel have created an Art and Climate Change Project called The Flowers are Burning.
 The project consists of an art exhibition of incandescent watercolor paintings that considers the search for beauty and strength that sustains us in the face of adversity.
 The flowers are metaphors of power found in unexpected places.
 Mary Kay and Helen exhibit both individually and collaboratively created artworks in which the energy of flowers burning with beauty AND power is illuminated.

 UPCOMING EXHIBITION: The Flowers are Burning...Oceans A Rising: An Art and Climate Justice Exhibition April 16-June 25, 2020 Celebrating Earth Day's 50th Anniversary!
 Holy Wisdom Monastery Opening Reception April 16, 2020, 5-8pm 4200 County Road M Middleton, WI 53562 More information